 Teaching when we have but shallow experience with Christ is a bit like taking a cup that’s half full and trying to share something out of it.
 We can shake it real hard to get something from it, but instead it ends up being a sloppy mess.
 Have you had the experience of trying to share something that was all scattered and you couldn’t quite distill it and verbalize anything worthwhile?
 When you learned it, the content seemed so good, but somehow it didn’t come out as significantly as you had hoped.
 The reason that happens is because the cup isn’t filled to the point of flowing over.
 Instead, we’re taking a cup that’s not quite full and shaking it in an attempt to get something to overflow.

-Our motivations for “forcing” truth like that may be pride (to impress others), or the classic attempt to fill those embarrassing silent moments in the meeting (we’ll no doubt need to talk more about this at some later point).
+Our motivations for “forcing” truth like that may be pride (to impress others), or the classic attempt to fill those embarrassing silent moments in the meeting (we’ll no doubt need to talk more about this at some later point) or it could be honest and sincere.
 Whatever the reason, our “teaching” needs to come from the overflow, not from our ambition, our head-knowledge, or our insecurity about quiet moments in a gathering.